bini34/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Replace all characters A and c from input to Z and e respectively. a script that removes all letters c and C from input. a script that reverse its input. a script that displays all users and their home directories, sorted by users.
+Replace all characters A and c from input to Z and e respectively. a script that removes all letters c and C from input. a script that reverse its input. a script that displays all users and their home directories, sorted by users command that finds all empty files and directories in the current directory and all sub-directories..